Introduction

 Key Consideration:

-Fishbowl's architecture reflects its QuickBooks-centric positioning—the platform integrates with QuickBooks rather than providing unified financial management, creating ongoing sync monitoring and potential data consistency challenges.
-The interface and user experience lag modern cloud-native alternatives.
+Fishbowl's architecture reflects its QuickBooks-centric positioning.
+The platform integrates with QuickBooks rather than providing unified financial management, which means ongoing sync monitoring and potential data consistency challenges.
+The interface and user experience lag behind modern cloud-native alternatives.
 Implementation typically requires consultant support and customization to match specific workflows.
-While capable, Fishbowl may feel dated compared to contemporary platforms and lacks no-code configurability for workflow modifications.
-The platform serves businesses effectively when QuickBooks commitment drives requirements and budget accommodates traditional implementation approaches.
+While capable, Fishbowl can feel dated compared to newer platforms and lacks no-code configurability for workflow modifications.
+The platform works well when QuickBooks commitment drives requirements and budget accommodates traditional implementation approaches.

 #3: Cin7 Core